-The Right to Information (RTI) Act of 2005 was enacted with a singular, powerful mission: to empower citizens, combat corruption, and foster a culture of transparency and accountability within public authorities.1 It provides the legal scaffolding for ordinary Indians to demand information and hold government officials accountable for their actions—or their inactions.
+The Right to Information (RTI) Act of 2005 was enacted with a singular, powerful mission: to empower citizens, combat corruption, and, in turn, foster a culture of transparency and accountability within public authorities.1 In effect, it provides the legal scaffolding for ordinary Indians to demand information and hold government officials accountable for their actions—or their inactions.

 However, a recent case involving the Social Welfare Department in Mirzapur, Uttar Pradesh, serves as a sobering reminder of the gap between the law on paper and its implementation on the ground.
-When public authorities ignore statutory timelines, they do more than just delay a response; they effectively make a “mockery” of the democratic process.
+Indeed, when public authorities ignore statutory timelines, they do more than just delay a response; consequently, they effectively make a “mockery” of the democratic process.

 The application was filed on November 21, 2024, and was acknowledged by the public authority on the same day.
-Under the law, this started a ticking clock—a clock that the Public Information Officer (PIO) appears to have ignored.
+As a result, this started a ticking clock—a clock that the Public Information Officer (PIO) appears to have ignored.

 A Direct Violation of the 30-Day Mandate